Annual Report

 KEY OUTCOME MEASURES

-• 90% of foster children served by CASA were placed in safe, permanent homes when their cases closed in 2023-24.
-(We remained concerned about 4 teens whose cases closed: 3 were in congregate care settings that were safe but not permanent, and 1 was returned to his mother, who we did not believe was a safe caretaker.)
+• 94% of foster children served by CASA were placed in safe, permanent homes when their cases closed in 2024-25.
+(We remained concerned about 2 young children who were returned home to a parent we did not believe was a safe caretaker)

-• 76% of foster care cases involving CASA ended within the 17-month timeline mandated by federal law.
-CASA’s foster care cases lasted an average of 363 days.
+• 55% of foster care cases involving CASA ended within the 17-month timeline (about 510 days) mandated by federal law.
+CASA’s foster care cases lasted an average of 409 days.
 (Court and procedural delays are among the factors that can stretch out some children’s cases.)

 The intervention CASA provides, in collaboration with social workers, Guardians ad litem and the court system, is crucial to increasing the likelihood that children suffering from atrociously adverse experiences can develop the resilience and coping skills needed to succeed in life.
 Child abusers are rarely held accountable by the criminal justice system.
 The civil court system in which CASA operates is often the only system holding child abusers accountable for their damaging actions.